PIG-007/mulArchAll/README_en-US.md

 Language: [English](https://github.com/PIG-007/mulArchAll/blob/master/README_en-US.md) | [中文简体](https://github.com/PIG-007/mulArchAll/blob/master/README.md)

-Establish a heterogeneous environment of PWN, and solve the problem of poor debugging of qemu and pie in a heterogeneous environment.
+Establish a heterogeneous PWN environment, and solve the problem of poor debugging of qemu and pie in a heterogeneous environment.
+Load all symbol tables, and use heap commands, heap, bins, etc., to facilitate problem solving.

+## Pre-installation

+Need to install pwndbg and gef.

 ## Install